jozuenoon/message_bus/README.md

 events received from mobile devices detectors.
 Additionally there is client tool for simple traffic flow simulation.

-## Bluetooth/WiFi/IMSI detectors aka. detector of mobile devices
+## Bluetooth / WiFi / IMSI detectors aka. detector of mobile devices

-Detectors are devices located around city, runways etc. which are capable for intercepting Bluetooth, WiFi MAC addresses and IMSI ids from passing travelers.
+Detectors are devices located around city, highways etc. which are capable for intercepting Bluetooth, WiFi MAC addresses and IMSI ids from passing travelers.